aldesantis/mercury/README.md

 - **Profile:** A profile identifies a user who can receive and send messages.
 - **Profile Group:** Profile groups are collections of users who share traits.
 The most common use for profile groups is to group users by role (admin, regular user etc.)
-- **Device:** Devices are anything you can be notify: a physical iOS device, an email address etc.
+- **Device:** Devices are anything you can notify: a physical iOS device, an email address etc.
 - **Transport:** Transports are technologies supported for relying messages back and forth.
 Some transports have write-only capability (e.g. APNS), while some allow for two-way communication (Ably, ActionCable).